-Salus University’s founding college, the Pennsylvania College of Optometry (PCO), was established in 1919 and the history of PCO includes a long list of firsts in the history of modern optometry.
+Salus University’s founding college, the Pennsylvania State College of Optometry (PSCO), was established in 1919 and the history of the school includes a long list of firsts in the history of modern optometry.

 In 1932, PCO's growth requires a move to a large, 32-acre campus in the Oak Lane section of Philadelphia.

 Pennsylvania State College of Optometry (PSCO) changed its name to Pennsylvania College of Optometry (PCO) in 1964.